 the savage and excessive killing of many people

 carnage of war into the felicity of a woman washing her hair in a mountain stream.

-overflowing with eager enjoyment or approval
+eager enjoyment or approval

 From the crafty